greenplum-db/pgbouncer/doc/usage.md

 :   User name.

 cl_active
-:   Client connections that are linked to server connection and can process queries.
+:   Client connections that are either linked to server connections or are idle with no queries waiting to be processed.

 cl_waiting
 :   Client connections that have sent queries but have not yet got a server connection.

-cl_cancel_req
+cl_active_cancel_req
+:   Client connections that have forwarded query cancellations to the server and
+    are waiting for the server response.

+cl_waiting_cancel_req
 :   Client connections that have not forwarded query cancellations to the server yet.

 sv_active
 :   Server connections that are linked to a client.

+sv_active_cancel
+:   Server connections that are currently forwarding a cancel request.

+sv_being_canceled
+:   Servers that normally could become idle but are waiting to do so until
+    all in-flight cancel requests have completed that were sent to cancel a query on this server.

 sv_idle
 :   Server connections that are unused and immediately usable for client queries.